overcastua/clinic-api/README.md

 ## Migrations

 TypeORM runs migrations automatically.
-To change this, you can set environment variable RUN_MIGRATIONS in docker-compose to 'false'.
+To change this, in docker-compose.yml you can set the RUN_MIGRATIONS environment variable to 'false'.
 To run migrations manualy, start docker-compose and run:

 ```bash